-These apple cheddar muffins make a great quick breakfast or coffee time snack and they’re delicious with jam if you want to add some sweetness.
-You can keep apple cheddar muffins, covered, for up to 3 days, or freeze them..
+But, any apple variety will work with these muffins.
+These apple cheddar muffins make a good quick breakfast, or coffee time snack.
+And, if you have a sweet tooth attack, spread some honey on one.
+Keep muffins covered, for up to 3 days, or freeze them..

 - 2 1/2 cups all purpose flour